awsdocs/aws-codecommit-user-guide/doc_source/getting-started-cc.md

 This tutorial shows you how to use some key CodeCommit features\.
 First, you create a repository and commit some changes to it\.
 Then, you browse the files and view the changes\.
 You can also create a pull request so other users can review and comment on changes to your code\.

+If you want to migrate existing code to CodeCommit, see [Migrate to AWS CodeCommit](how-to-migrate-repository.md)\.

 If you are unfamiliar with Git, consider completing [Getting started with Git and CodeCommit](getting-started.md) too\.
 After you complete these tutorials, you should have enough practice to start using CodeCommit for your own projects and in team environments\.

 The CodeCommit console includes helpful information in a collapsible panel that you can open from the information icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-info-icon.png)\) or any **Info** link on the page\.
 You can close this panel at any time\.